MAEHCM/Do-GOOD/README.md

 # Results

-###  Compare the ID and OOD performance of the existing models on the FUNSD, RVL-CDIP and DocVQA datasets:
+###  The ID and OOD performance of the existing models
 ![image](https://user-images.githubusercontent.com/111342294/202836388-7e251a9c-ad73-4d16-bfc3-a0d6ba11f9dc.png)